-Government mandates to reduce carbon monoxide admissions (see "Silent and Odorless - a Killer") have resulted in the oil companies "diluting" gasoline with other substances that "oxygenate" the exhaust.
-For many years, the additive was MTBE - methyl tertiary-butyl ether - and it did a good job.
+Government mandates to reduce carbon monoxide admissions have resulted in the oil companies "diluting" gasoline with other substances that "oxygenate" the exhaust.
+For many years, the additive was "MTBE", methyl tertiary-butyl ether, and it did a good job.
 Then someone noticed that it was a carcinogen.
 So, the hunt went on to get that out of the equation.
-Back to the future - ethanol was back in vogue and "E10" was created - 10 percent ethanol and 90 percent gasoline.
+Back to the future - ethanol was back in vogue and "E10" was created - 10% ethanol and 90% gasoline.
 Ethanol is made from corn, not oil from unreliable overseas sources.
 It is not a carcinogen, is made in the USA and is better for the environment.
 Everybody wins - almost.